 Kundalini elements (prenatal Qi) become corporeal when we speak of the spiritual body in a spiritual entity; then composed of spirit, soul, and the superconsciousness

-In the soul forces and its dwelling in man, we find the animation, the spiritual element (Qi), the soul that developing element, and contained in the brain, in the nerve, in the centers of the whole system.
-As to the specific centers, nearer those centers of the sensory system, physically speaking.
+In the soul forces and its dwelling in man, we find the animation, the spiritual element (Qi), the soul that developing element, and contained in the brain, in the nerve, in the centres of the whole system.
+As to the specific centres, nearer those centres of the sensory system, physically speaking.

 The sympathetic nervous system includes the seven endocrine glands, which is the physical portions of the seven chakras.
 The sympathetic forces are the seat of all the kundalini forces (Chi or Prana) in the physical body.

 Don’t rush your Qigong practice and become too zealous or too active without consideration of the physical, mental and spiritual.
 True, all influences are first spiritual; but the mind is the builder and the body is the result.